 As the event nears, time, location, list of available plants, and sign up process will be provided here.
 Heres a video capturing the November 2022 event.
 Enjoy!

 EVERYONE LOVES A PARADE!

-At the annual Kailua Fourth of July Parade in 2017, Lani-Kailua Outdoor Circle shows Kailua we are still working to keep Kailua clean, green and beautiful.
-Mr. Mynah and Anti Litter march with us to remind everyone not to litter.
-In the 1960’s, The Outdoor Circle started a statewide anti-litter campaign, resulting in the establishment of the first recycling plant on Oahu, on Sand Island in 1967, as well as the establishment of mascots for the program, Mr. Mynah and Anti Litter, created for us by noted local cartoonist Harry Lyons.
+At the annual Kailua Fourth of July Parade in 2017, Lani-Kailua Outdoor Circle showed Kailua we are still working to keep Kailua clean, green and beautiful.
+Mr. Mynah and Anti Litter marched with us to remind everyone not to litter.
+In the 1960s, The Outdoor Circle started a statewide anti-litter campaign, resulting in the establishment of the first recycling plant on Oahu, on Sand Island in 1967, as well as the establishment of mascots for the program, Mr. Mynah and Anti Litter, created for us by noted local cartoonist Harry Lyons.
 Now, 50 years later, these two mascots still continue to promote awareness of environmental issues and the importance of trees through our educational outreach and community activities.

-Our LKOC Partnership with WCCC supports the Community Service Workline, who maintain the landscaping at Alala Point at the entrance to Lanikai.
+Our LKOC Partnership with WCCC also supports the Community Service Workline, who maintain the landscaping at Alala Point at the entrance to Lanikai.
+They have been doing so, under LKOC auspices since 1999!
 In 2018, the women marched with us in the parade, in which our float depicted a replica of the stone marker at Alala Point.

 HOLIDAY HOUSE AND GARDEN TOUR